mjpolifka/satisfactory-tools/readme.md

 ## TODO List

 ### In-Progress
+- adding a hand-crafting calculator b/c it should be easy and it's handy
 - ~~still needs a lot of help with styling, maybe a color scheme~~
     - ~~index page is decent~~
     - component page needs a lot of help